-- Open your Steam by double-clicking the shortcut or by searching Steam in the Windows search feature.
+- Open Steam by double-clicking the shortcut or by searching for Steam in the Windows search bar.

 - Click on the Steam menu on the top menu bar and choose the Settings option.

 - Select the Music in the list on the left side.
-Click on the Add button to select your music folder, and then click Ok button.
+Click on the Add button to select your music folder, and then click the OK button.